Angi-Reynoso/Datos_Masivos/Exams/Exam_1b/Exam_1b.md

 val df2 = df.withColumn("HV Ratio", df("High")/df("Volume"))
 df2.show()
 ~~~~
-> `.withColumn()` is used to add a column in a DataFrame.
-Within the parentheses, the name of the column
+> The `withColumn()` function is used to rename, change the value, convert the datatype of an existing
+DataFrame column and also can be used to create a new column.
-and the values it will take will be specified, either directly or as a result of an operation.
+Within the parentheses, the name of the column and the values it will take will be specified, either
+directly or as a result of an operation.

 8. What day had the highest peak in the "Close" column?
 ~~~~
 df.orderBy($"Close".desc).show(1)
 df.select(max("Close")).show()
 ~~~~
-> `.orderBy()` is used to sort the data according to the specified column and order.
+> `orderBy()` is used to sort the data according to the specified column and order.
 In Scala it is necessary to place a '$' sign before the column name between " ".
-It can be sorted ascending (`.asc`) or descending (`.desc`).
+It can be sorted ascending (`asc`) or descending (`desc`).
 _In this case, the data is being sorted according to the "Close" column, in descending order,
 and only the first row will be displayed._
+Note: The second line is only to verify the result obtained, it will be explained in greater detail
+in the following exercises.

 9. What is the meaning of the "Close" column?
 ~~~~
 ~~~~
->

 10. What is the maximum and minimum of the "Volume" column?
 ~~~~